nuxt/website-v2/content/en/guides/directory-structure/components.md

 To access asynchronous data from an API in your components you can use Nuxt [`fetch()` hook](/docs/2.x/features/data-fetching#the-fetch-method).

-Using `$fetchState.pending`, we can show a message when the data is waiting to be loaded.
-We can also use `$fetchState.error` to show an error message if there is an error fetching the data.
-When using fetch, we must declare the data in the data property.
-This then gets filled with the data that comes from the fetch.
+By checking `$fetchState.pending`, we can show a message when data is waiting to be loaded.
+We can also check `$fetchState.error` and show an error message if there is an error fetching the data.
+When using `fetch()`, we must declare the appropriate properties in `data()`.
+The data that comes from the fetch can then be assigned to these properties.

 ```html{}[components/MountainsList.vue]
 <template>